 Again, technology has a vital role to play here, with communication and collaboration tools like Zoom, Microsoft Teams and Google's G Suite making it easier (and cheaper) than ever for colleagues to keep in touch, no matter where they're based.
 Applications like these are invaluable for formal communication, but they can also be used for informal conversations and team events like virtual coffee breaks.
 These sorts of activities are crucial to boost morale and maintain relationships between colleagues who are working remotely.

-4. Assuming low-contact employees don't need support
+4. assuming low-contact employees don't need support

 Different people will respond to remote working in different ways.
 Some will thrive on social interaction and collaboration, and will therefore need to be in regular contact with their co-workers and managers to stay productive.